 There is longstanding evidence of much broader links between learning and performance (Azadegan and Dooley, 2010).
 However, thinking within a small and medium sized organisational project context, it can be posited that enhanced performance alone will not necessarily ensure that a project contributes to the organisation’s strategic positioning.
 For a project to fulfil this critical role, two conditions may need to be fulfilled.
 Firstly, there needs to be a demonstrated commitment to learning by the small and medium sized businesses in question (Wang, 2008).
 Such commitment is more likely to support key attributes of entrepreneurship, including the propensity to seek, create and utilise knowledge in a manner that enhances exploitation for non-routine as opposed to routine project activities.
 Secondly, learning needs to be directed at enhancing causality identification, so that the real drivers of project performance are identified (Williams, 2008).
 Identification of causality, however, arguably requires a clear appreciation of the relationships between learning, project performance and organisational performance – and these may be highly ambiguous and contested in some cases.

 Unfortunately, the findings from the study appear to suggest that the EEDSM case organisations did not appreciate the nature of such relationships.
 Ambiguity in this area, in other words, is extensive.
 To a large extent, this finding aligns with much of the earlier literature (Bresnen et al., 2004; Grabher, 2004; Scarbrough et al., 2004; Sydow et al., 2004; Ligthart et al., 2016; Prado and Sapsed, 2016; Stjerne and Svejenova, 2016; van Marrewijk et al., 2016) on existing tensions which are driven by the autonomy of projects against their fusion within the larger organisation.
 No evidence arose from the case studies to indicate that any of the practitioners interviewed were attuned to the relationship between their project organisation and the wider EEDSM programme or in fact the ESKOM organisation.
 Yet, from the literature (for example Sydow et al., 2004), it can be inferred that facilitating a greater degree of embeddedness of projects within the control structures of the sponsoring organisation may serve as a key means by which learning can be enhanced, in particular through more explicit attention to the performance rationales for learning practices.
-Table 4 shows the summary of our findings, revealing in particular that this remains a weak area where much improvement remains possible.
+Table 4 shows the summary of the basic learning practice mixes that the four ESCos employ.
+The summary distils the practices identified and deemed salient by the interviewees themselves in their responses across the full range of interview questions.
+These table 4 findings reveal in particular that although the learning practices which we would expect the interviewees to mention are indeed commonplace on the projects, their links to strategy and performance remain weak or non-existent.

 Insert Table 4 here